Our products are proudly manufactured in Canada and are a product of Canada.

 Phthalates in Cosmetics Cause Reproductive Issues

 Perfume and cosmetics with fragrances were found in a 2019 Study to contain phthalates; endocrine disrupting chemicals known to negatively affect reproduction due to their anti-androgenic (testosterone blocker) effects.
-Phthalates have been associated with birth defectsinfertility, and lower sperm count.
-Phthalates, known xenoestrogens, are linked to hormone related issues like micropenis, undescended testicleshypospadias, disrupted spermatogenesis, ovarian dysfunction and uterine fibroids.
+Phthalates have been associated with birth defects, infertility, and lower sperm count.
+Phthalates, known xenoestrogens, are linked to hormone related issues like micropenis, undescended testicles, hypospadias, disrupted spermatogenesis, ovarian dysfunction and uterine fibroids.

 Phthalates Used in Prescription Medication Linked to Breast Cancer

-Scientists found a strong link between cumulative doses of drugs containing dibutyl phthalate (DBP) and estrogen receptor–positive breast cancer; with a 90% increased risk for those who used medications coated with DBP compared to those who didn't.
+In a 2019 study scientists found a strong link between cumulative doses of drugs containing dibutyl phthalate (DBP) and estrogen receptor–positive breast cancer; with a 90% increased risk for those who used medications coated with DBP compared to those who didn't.

 Phthalates in Dust Countered by Microbes in Dirt

-House dust contains phthalates which are linked to weight gain, breast cancer and reproductive issues however scientists have recently discovered soil tracked into your home contains microscopic microbes that help break down these nasty hormone disruptors.
+A 2018 study found house dust contains phthalates which are linked to weight gain, breast cancer and reproductive issues however scientists have recently discovered soil tracked into your home contains microscopic microbes that help break down these nasty hormone disruptors.

 Impact of Phthalates on Human Health